alita-moore/ableton/README.md

 $ python warp_test.py
 ```

-# 3. Summary of Skills Demonstrated
+# 3. Verbose Explanation of Code (To Make 'Grading' Easier)
-Here, I demonstrate my knowledge in object oriented and functional programming, comprehensive documentation, unit test designs, optimizations / algorithms, and readable code.
-To explain a bit on where each of these are demonstrated...
+What do I consider quality production-level code?
+Well, to be concise, code is quality if it answers these questions with a definitive 'yes'.

+1) Does it accomplish the assigned goal / task?
+2) Could you (a developer) confidently make edits to or use this code?

+A bit more verbosely, this section explains what I believe to be the 5 fundamental characteristics of quality code and how I accomplished them in this project

+3.1) Object Oriented and Functional Programming
+3.2) Comprehensive Documentation
+3.3) Unit Test Design
+3.4) Effective Optimizations and use of CS Algorithms
+3.5) Readible Code

 ## 3.1.
-Object Oriented and Functional Programming
+Object Oriented and Functional Programming (OOFP)
-The [Main](main.py) function employees the two main parts of the warp module; i.e. the functionalities are the Warp function are contained in the Warp class, and the interaction with that class is through the console function.
-This allows for the easy to understand flow of the [Main](main.py) loop, and it also will help theoretical future programmers to debug the code because each change is isolated to its specific functionality.

-To demonstrate the cleanliness of the functional programming in this project, here is the entirety of the Main function.
+The [Main](main.py) script employees OOFP.
+[Main's](main.py) simplicity allows theoretical future developers to easily debug and edit my code.
+To demonstrate, here's the entirety of [Main](main.py):

 ```Python
 from src.utils import console